-*NEW* How Qantas used digital transformation to redefine its internal operating models to allow it to “punch above its weight” on customer and product experience
+*NEW* How Qantas used digital transformation to “punch above its weight” on customer and product experience

 Increasingly sophisticated and with numerous options available to them through the digital transformation of commerce itself, today’s travellers expect stellar service and personalised experiences, tailored just for them.
 As new technologies make data storage cheaper and easier, airlines have a greater opportunity to store and analyse vast amounts of customer information, using the insights gained to create customised offers, and to personalise the customer journey.

 Many airlines still look upon "Digital" as an end in itself, usually as a means of modernising isolated business functions.
 But true digital transformation is a process that can fundamentally change how airlines operate - one that enables new levels of collaboration across all airline functions collectively.
 It’s a process that uses information as the basis for connecting people, processes, technology, and culture, to deliver a more seamless customer experience.